SamSamhuns/fbscrap/README.md

 This project depicts the privacy concerns that exist with social media like facebook and how easy it is monitor your facebook friends.
 The scripts automatically scrap the online/offline status of your friends.
 This highlights some of the rising concerns with what can be derived from social media activity such as the wake-sleep cycle as in this case and much more private information.

 **Warning**: This project meant to purely show a segment of  social media information that is freely available to be scraped by bots online and should not be used for any malicious purposes.
 It is a purely educational experiment.
+The format of facebook pages might also be changing constantly.

 This is an alternative approach to using the facebook Graph API.
 This approach uses Selenium in python.
 The script opens a new Chromium browser window and mimics the manual process of a user logging into facebook.